sourceoptics/source_optics/README.md

 Source Optics
 =============

-Source Optics is a repository analysis tool, with a primary focus on:
+Source Optics is a repository analysis tool, focused on understanding code activity and the teams that work on them.

+Features include:

-* graphical output
+* quick at-a-glance graphical output
 * quickly comparing multiple repositories
-* scanning multiple branches, as opposed to just master.
+* analyzing multiple branches together, as opposed to just master.

 It should be equally relevant to many types of users including: